 The workplace as we know it is shifting.

-According to the latest Rogers Connected Workplace report conducted by Harris Decima, technology and connectivity is a key driver.
-The report shows that over half of Canadians, including both Baby Boomers and Generation Y, think that it is important to work with the latest technologies and to do so from anywhere—but they don't have access to resources or workplace policies to make this a reality.
+According to a Rogers Connected Workplace report conducted by Harris Decima, technology and connectivity is a key driver.
+The report shows that over half of Canadians, including both Baby Boomers and Generation Y, think that it is important to work with the latest technologies and to do so from anywhere—but they don’t have access to resources or workplace policies to make this a reality.

 Looking ahead, these elements will be increasingly important to decisions on future employment.